mobily-enterprises/json-rest-schema/ONBOARDING.md

-# ONBOARDING.md - Understanding the `json-rest-api-schema` Library Architecture
+# ONBOARDING.md - Understanding the `jsonrestapi-schema` Library Architecture

-Welcome to the `json-rest-api-schema` project!
+Welcome to the `jsonrestapi-schema` project!
 This document aims to demystify the library's internal structure and design philosophy.
 If you're looking to contribute, extend its functionality, or simply understand how it works under the hood, you're in the right place.

 ---